melladam/melladam.github.io/index.md

 </p>
 <p>
   Interpreting it is straightforward: a <strong>higher</strong> top-10 share means spikes are often driven by a small set of big channels; a <strong>lower</strong> share means the surge is more broadly shared across creators.
-In our case,
-  <strong>Gaming stands out with the lowest median</strong> top-10 share (around <strong>~11%</strong>), which is exactly what
+And here, the signal is especially clear: <strong>Gaming has the lowest median</strong> top-10 share (around <strong>~11%</strong>) of all categories.
-  you’d expect from a category supported by a deep bench of creators rather than a few “spike-makers”.
+  In other words, even when Gaming “spikes”, the extra views are <strong>the least concentrated</strong> and are spread across many channels, not captured by a handful of spike-makers.
+That’s a strong sign of a category built on a deep, resilient creator ecosystem.
 </p>